Lawai shifted to hospital after heart ailment

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Renowned banker and a close aide of former president Asif Ali Zardari, Hussain Lawai, was shifted to the National Institute of Cardiovascular Diseases (NICVD) after suffering a heart ailment in the prison, Geo News reported on Thursday.
+KARACHI: Renowned banker and close aide of former president Asif Ali Zardari, Hussain Lawai was shifted to the National Institute of Cardiovascular Diseases (NICVD) after suffering a heart ailment in prison, Geo News reported Thursday.

 Lawai was arrested on July 6 on money laundering charges after the FIA registered a case in Karachi last week over a mega money-laundering scandal involving Rs35 billion — said to implicate politicians, businessmen, and bankers.

+The source further revealed that another suspect in the case, Taha Raza, is also under treatment in a private hospital in Clifton.

-KARACHI: Renowned banker and a close aide of former president Asif Ali Zardari, Hussain Lawai, was shifted to the National Institute of Cardiovascular Diseases (NICVD) after suffering a heart ailment in the prison, Geo News reported on Thursday.
+KARACHI: Renowned banker and close aide of former president Asif Ali Zardari, Hussain Lawai was shifted to the National Institute of Cardiovascular Diseases (NICVD) after suffering a heart ailment in prison, Geo News reported Thursday.

 Lawai was arrested on July 6 on money laundering charges after the FIA registered a case in Karachi last week over a mega money-laundering scandal involving Rs35 billion — said to implicate politicians, businessmen, and bankers.